-Spotted Blue Eye Rainbowfish (Pseudomugil gertrudae) Fish Species Profile
+Spotted Blue Eye Rainbowfish (Pseudomugil gertrudae) Species Profile & Care Guide

 The Spotted Blue Eye Rainbowfish is a small good looking, peaceful and timid species and must be kept in groups or they will become skittish and feel intimidated.
 They are not ideal for the community tank as they may be outcompeted for food and are therefore bust kept alone or alongside other fishes of comparable size, requirements and disposition.

 The Spotted Blue Eye Rainbowfish have a compressed and elongated body that is a semi-transparent blueish-silver colour, occasionally having an overall gleam of golden-yellow.
 Their swim bladder is visible, and they have two dorsal fins, very close together.
 The first fin is much smaller than the second.